 1.6 Maintenance of Standard

 The Cadastral FIT Subcommittee is responsible for maintaining this standard.
+This subcommittee is part of the Oregon Framework Program lead by the Geospatial Enterprise Operations at the Oregon Department of Administrative Services (DAS GEO).
+The Cadastral FIT is one of the 16 themes identified by the Framework Program.
 It exists in an environment of rapidly evolving user needs and mission requirements.
 This standard shall be revised to incorporate the additions and revisions that are evaluated and validated following publication.
 Any user of the standard may submit requests for change.
 Additions and suggestions are encouraged to make this a workable document; they should be sent to the email address on the title page.

 2.0 Body of the Standard